top of page

 Assess Your Home's Condition

 Evaluate the current state of your home.
 Consider a pre-inspection to identify any issues that might deter buyers.
 Addressing these proactively can make your property more attractive.
+Have records of the age and maintenance of significant home components like the roof, HVAC system, and water heater.
+Buyers will appreciate knowing these details.

 Repair and Upgrade Strategically